Litarhis/GuidesforRepos/README.md

 and in addition, depending on the influence of the PR

-Label          | Size of influence
+Tag            | Size of influence
 -------------- | -----------------
 [M] or [Maj]   | Major patch/Breaks backwards compatibility [S] or [Small] | Small patch